hfloresr/Sandhog/docs/final.md

 \end{cases}$$

 To determine a strategy for our agent, we used an $$\epsilon - greedy$$ approach by determining the intentions of *agent2*.
 At a given time step, $$t$$, we have a probability vector, $$\mathbf{p}_{t}$$ (as defined earlier), that helps estimate the cooperation level of *agent2*.
 With probability $$1 - \epsilon$$ we determine that *agent2's* intensions is $$Z' = arg\,max_{x \in \pi} \mathbb{P}[Z \, \lvert \, x]$$.
 Otherwise, we choose the second high probabilty in $$p_{t}$$.
 After deciding the intentions of *agent2*, our agent follows a simple strategy that can be described as the following:
+    * If agent determines that *agent2* is a cooperative agent:
+        - If the pig has more than two adjacent positions:
+            + Go to nearest exit if our agent is closer to it than *agent2* to any of the other exits
+            + Otherwise, chase the pig
+        - Else:
+            + Chase the pig
+    * Else:
+        - Go to nearest exit if our agent is closer to it than *agent2* to any of the other exits
+        - Otherwise, chase teh pig

 ## Evaluation